‘House Of Cards’ Season 5: 2017 Netflix Release Date, Cast, Trailer And Everything We Know

 Mahershala Ali as Remy Danton, Jayne Atkinson as Catherine Durant and Elizabeth Marvel as Heather Dunbar are all also expected to feature in the new season.
 However, House of Cards’ new showrunners have hinted that they also plan to introduce a number of new characters in Season 5.

-In terms of new faces, it’s currently rumoured that both Patricia Clarkson and Campbell Scott will appear in the series as new characters in Season 5.
+In terms of new faces, it’s currently rumored that both Patricia Clarkson and Campbell Scott will appear in the series as new characters in Season 5.
 However, those characters are yet to be officially confirmed by Netflix and as such, we know very little about them.
 The aforementioned upcoming trailer for Season 5 may provide a first glimpse.

 House of Cards Season 5 is expected to return to Netflix in early 2017.